-This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
-Read more about it on our disclosure page here.
+This post contains affiliate links to products and services that I may be compensated for, at no extra cost to you.
+Read more about this on our disclosure page here.

 How many days will you need for the Amalfi Coast and Puglia itinerary?